JSK: Janaki V v/s State of Kerala: Release

 The first look poster was released on 6 June 2024.
 The release date was announced on 26 January 2025.
 A motion poster for the film was released on 28 May 2025, confirming the theatrical release date as 20 June 2025.
 However it was initially postponed by one week and confirmed the release date as 27 June 2025.

 But it was delayed by the intervention of Central Board of Film Certification (CBFC), citing an objection to the use of the name Janaki for the main character and in the film's title.
 The CBFC demanded that the name be changed, leading to a delay in the certification process and subsequently postponing the film's release again.
 After the production's legal battle against CBFC, the film is finally released on 17 July 2025.
 Zee5 acquired the digital rights to the film and was released on 15 August 2025.

 Reception

-Janaki V vs State of Kerala received mixed reviews, with praise for its survivor-centric theme, strong performances of leads and courtroom drama, but criticism for overwhelming star presence that detracts from the story, performances of supporting cast along with an inconsistent, uneven narrative.
+Janaki V vs State of Kerala received mixed reviews.